“The Years She Stole” had me howling with laughter in places, and crying at the end

 Compassion and emotions by the bucket load please

-There’s also a heck of a lot of blame at the end, and I felt it was undeserved by that point, so I was shocked by the choice for it to end the way it did.
+There’s also a heck of a lot of blame going around.
+I felt it was undeserved by that point, so I was shocked by the choice for it to end the way it did.

-I guess what I learned is that this is not a book written about emotions, it is more a story detailing the events.
+I guess what I learned is that “The Years She Stole” is not a book written about emotions, it is more a story detailing the events.
 As someone who likes her emotions by the bucket load, I would have enjoyed this booked a lot more if there’d be a softer side to it.

 However, I really liked Harvey’s style of writing and the flashes of humour, and the story was different enough to stand out.
 Let me know if you read it, i’d love to discuss the ending with someone.